seantram/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk plot2](figure/plot2.png)

-* There is differences in activity patterns between weekdays and weekends
+* There are differences in activity patterns between weekdays and weekends

 * The activity seems to be higher on weekends.